 Abstract: The paper deals with finite element modeling of the rotational motion sensor that uses Coriolis effect and vibrating quartz tuning fork to sense angular velocity.
 The computation model is applicable to both studying the performance of measurement system in various modes of operation and evaluating the indeterminacy of measurement results due to the parameters' deviations and external disturbances.

-Keywords: Structural vibrations, sensors, mathematical modeling.
+Keywords: Sensors, mathematical modeling, education.

-INTRODUCTION
+1 INTRODUCTION